Nepal Temples – The list of famous Hindu sites of Nepal

 We can ride the cable car to reach Manakamana temple.

 The goddess Manakamana is the goddess of wish-fulfilling deity.
-Therefore, people believe that the Manakamana Devi fulfills the people’s wishes after performing tantric worship in the morning.
+Therefore, people believe that the Manakamana Devi fulfills their wishes after performing tantric worship in the morning.
 The sacrifices of animals and birds will occur.
 On every full moon day, many pilgrimages from the country cut the goats—both Hindus and Buddhists worship Goddess Manakamana.
 During winter, the ridge appears as an island in the sea of the morning; the most spectacular view includes deep valleys, terraced fields, and the Manaslu Himchuli and Annapurna trekking.

 Pashupatinath Temple